simonberinglarsen/simonberinglarsen.github.io/ghostngoblins/readme.md

+# Check it Out HERE!

+See a (hopefully) working demo here: https://simonberinglarsen.github.io/ghostngoblins/

 # The "SID" concept

 A sid-file is basically just a binary file with a bunch of machine code and data all mixed up.